Training Module

 Assumed background

-This module assumes participants can execute audits and apply basic evidence and judgement principles.
+This module assumes participants can perform basic audit activities and apply evidence-based judgement.

 Helpful background includes:

-• General understanding of management systems, scope statements, and organisational structures
+• General understanding of management systems and organisational structures

 • Ability to follow audit trails across organisational units, shared services, and external providers